A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Test problems results

-Fig. \ref{fig:sodcr1_alldiff} shows various profiles at $t=0$ (black dashed curves) and $t=0.1$ (circles) where different colours correspond to the four solution methods discussed in section \ref{sec:method}.
-The solutions have been obtained with the $1^{\rm st}$-order scheme and represent the best possible solution from our numerical experiments.
-The comparison between different curves shows that the solutions are not identical.
+Fig. \ref{fig:sodcr1_alldiff} shows fluid variable profiles at $t=0$ (black dashed curves) and $t=0.1$ (circles) where different colours correspond to the four methods discussed in section \ref{sec:method} (also see section \ref{subsubsec:Pmod}).
+The solutions, obtained using $1^{\rm st}$-order reconstruction, are not identical.
 Blue and green curves - representing the \emph{Eg+Ecr (OpSplit-pdv)} and \emph{Et+Ecr (Unsplit-pdv)} methods respectively - look similar although, as we shall see in Fig. \ref{fig:sodcr1zoom}, the solution obtained with the \emph{OpSplit} method depends on the details of spatial reconstruction and time-stepping.

-We wish to spend some time discussing the top rightmost panel of Fig. \ref{fig:sodcr1_alldiff}, which shows the CR entropy profile ($p_{\rm cr}/\rho^{4/3}$).
-In the two-fluid CR-HD model, it is sometimes assumed that CRs are adiabatically compressed in the post-shock region.
-This assumption also helps to obtain an analytical solution of the shock tube problem (\citealt{Pfrommer2006}).
+We now turn our attention to the top rightmost panel of Fig. \ref{fig:sodcr1_alldiff} showing the CR entropy profile ($p_{\rm cr}/\rho^{4/3}$).
+In the two-fluid CR-HD model, it is sometimes assumed that CRs are adiabatically compressed in the post-shock region (\citealt{Pfrommer2006}).
+This assumption also helps to obtain an analytical solution of the shock tube problem.
 In numerical simulations this assumption is not automatically fulfilled.
-Some recent studies have highlighted this point (see the footnote $10$ in \citealt{Jiang2018}; also see \citealt{Kudoh2016}).
-In fact, we find that CRs are adiabatic only for the Et+Scr method which is constructed to do so in the first place.
+In fact, we find that CRs are adiabatically compressed only for the \emph{Et+Scr} method which is constructed to do so in the first place.
 In general, the post-shock solution depends on the method one uses.

-Now we come to a problem that is even more serious than the post-shock solutions not matching across different methods.
-Namely that the solution (for all methods except unsplit-pdv and Et+Scr) depends on numerical details such as reconstruction and the CFL number.
-While the Et+Scr method is expected to yield robust results at shocks, there are problems e.g., spurious contact waves as we show in section \ref{subsubsec:Pmod}.
+As noted before, the computed results (for all methods except \emph{unsplit-pdv} and \emph{Et+Scr}) depend on numerical details such as reconstruction and the CFL number.
+While the \emph{Et+Scr} method is expected to yield robust results at shocks, a constant CR entropy across shocks is not physically justified as discussed earlier.
+Moreover, this method is unable to maintain pressure balance across a contact discontinuity as shown in section \ref{subsubsec:Pmod}.